 Animals which are not vaccinated for rabies in accordance with the requirements of this chapter;

-Any animal to be held for quarantine;
+Any animal to be held for quarantine in accordance with the requirements of this chapter; and

-Any vicious animal not properly confined as required by section 5-2-6 of this chapter.
+Any vicious animal not properly confined as required by this chapter.

 Records To Be Kept: The impounding facility, designated by the town marshal department, shall keep a record of each animal impounded, and maintain records of each animal in accordance with their jurisdiction’s ordinance.